neuvector/docs/user/pages/01.basics/01.overview/docs.md

 Note:  For Docker native (non Kubernetes) deployments the Enforcer container and the Controller cannot be deployed on the same node (except in the All-in-One case below).

 ##### Manager
-The Manager is a stateless container that provides a web-UI (HTTPS only) and CLI console for users to manage the NeuVector security solution.
+The Manager is a stateless container that provides a web-UI (HTTPS only) console for users to manage the NeuVector security solution.
 More than one Manager container can be deployed as necessary.

 ##### All-in-One
 The All-in-One container includes a Controller, an Enforcer and a Manager in one package.
 It's useful for easy installation in single-node or small-scale deployments.